 Purposes other than direct care (secondary use)

 This is information which is used for non-healthcare purposes.
-Generally this could be for research purposes, audits, service management, safeguarding, commissioning, complaints and patient and public involvement.
+Generally, this could be for research purposes, audits, service management, safeguarding, commissioning, complaints and patient and public involvement.

 When your personal information is used for secondary use this should, where appropriate, be limited and de-identified so that the secondary uses process is confidential.